Capture & vision

 #Troubleshooting

-• Verify Screen Recording + Accessibility permissions (peekaboo permissions status).
+• For live/action capture, verify Screen Recording + Accessibility permissions (peekaboo permissions status).

 • Re-run with --json or --verbose to surface detailed errors.